“My OKR Dashboard Made Me Famous!”: A Client Success Story

 Sarah’s OKR dashboard was divided into four sections with total performance displayed at the bottom.

-Each section showed the OKRs that she was associated with and made her contributions to the overall organization clear – which is something she had been puzzled about since graduation!One of the great benefits of this approach is that the senior team got to see what Sarah was doing towards their success.
+Each section showed the OKRs she was associated with and made her contributions to the overall organization clear, which had puzzled her since graduation.
+One of the benefits of this approach is that the senior team could see what Sarah was doing toward their success.

-Getting my priorities right
+Getting priorities right

 Getting My Priorities Right